Appearance & Reality > The Lord Jesus Christ > Strong and weak

 But how can the Lord Jesus be poor when He is the Son of God and the creator of all things?
 Does not Paul tell us “the unfathomable riches of Christ” is an integral part of the gospel message (Eph.
 3:8)?

 The unfathomable riches of Christ are not just for Himself, but also for us.
-This is the direction we should work towards - to be truly rich in the Lord, such that the spiritual richness of our lives overflows in positive impact and enrich the lives of others.
+This is the direction we should work towards – to be truly rich in the Lord, such that the spiritual richness of our lives overflows in positive impact and enriches the lives of others.

-Store up treasures in heaven
+Storing up treasures in heaven

 Matthew 6:19-21